International Mission Statement of The Salvation Army

 The Salvation Army, an international movement, is an evangelical part of the universal Christian Church.
 Its message is based on the Bible.
 Its ministry is motivated by love for God.
 Its mission is to preach the gospel of Jesus Christ and meet human needs in his name without discrimination.

 The Salvation Army is an international movement and an evangelical branch of the Christian Church, which expresses its ministry through a balance of spiritual and social programmes.
-In its founding it was mobilised by God, and in its continuance is totally dependent on Him for the power to fulfil its calling.
-Everything it does is as an offering to the glory of God and for the worship and adoration of His Name.
+In its founding it was mobilised by God, and in its continuance is totally dependent on God for the power to fulfil its calling.
+Everything it does is as an offering to the glory of God and for the worship and adoration of God's name.

 The mission of The Salvation Army in New Zealand, Fiji and Tonga is: